Isla Vista, California: Halloween in Isla Vista

 Halloween in 2014 had 300 police officers on call for the entire weekend.
 The tallies that were released by the Santa Barbara County Sheriff's office showed a decrease in citations and arrests compared to the year before on the two-day Halloween period.

 Government

 Self-government

 Isla Vista is an unincorporated community within Santa Barbara County, California.
 Since civil unrest in the 1970s, the community began organizing for self-rule.
+This culminated in the creation of the Isla Vista Recreation and Park District (IVRPD) in 1972.

-This culminated in the creation of Isla Vista Community Services District in 2015 with the passage of Assembly Bill 3, "Isla Vista Community Services District."
+This was followed by creation of the Isla Vista Community Services District in 2015 with the passage of Assembly Bill 3, "Isla Vista Community Services District."

 Isla Vista residents passed Measure E in 2016, formally establishing the District.
 Additional services are provided by Isla Vista Recreation & Parks District.
 Measure R was passed with over 82% of the vote in 2018, establishing a utility tax to fund the Isla Vista Community Services District.
 It also receives funding from the University of California, Santa Barbara, and other sources as outlined in its annual budget.